Will Redmond: College career

-Redmond made his college debut against Bowling Green in October.
-He recorded 23 tackles that season as a reserve defensive back.
+Redmond made his college debut against Bowling Green in October 2013.
+Redmond recorded 23 tackles that season as a reserve defensive back.

-Junior season (2014)

 Redmond played in every game for the Bulldogs in 2014.
-He caught the game-clinching interception in the end zone on the final play to preserve the Bulldog's 34–29 upset win over LSU.
-He repeated the feat a few weeks later with an end zone interception in the final minute of a 17–10 win over Arkansas.
-Redmond finished the season with 51 tackles and 3 interceptions.
+He caught the game-clinching interception in the end zone on the final play to preserve the Bulldogs' 34–29 upset win over LSU.
+Redmond repeated the feat a few weeks later with an end zone interception in the final minute of a 17–10 victory over Arkansas.
+He finished the season with 51 tackles and three interceptions.

-Senior season (2015)

-On October 22, after playing in seven games, Redmond tore his ACL in practice.
+On October 22, 2015, after playing in seven games, Redmond tore his ACL in practice.
+Redmond finished the season with 25 tackles and two interceptions.